CharithBhat/DevArmory/README.md

-# DevArmory [Vscode extension]
+# DevArmory [VScode extension]

 DevArmory is a Switch Blade for Developers.
-You can perform all your day to day tasks from formatting, encoding/decoding to generating and converting text.
+You can perform all your day-to-day tasks from formatting, encoding/decoding to generating and converting text.

-## How to use
+## How to Install

-You can search for "dev armory" in your extensions marketplace in Vscode and install it.
+You can search for "devarmory" in your VScode extensions and install it from there.

-Or you can also install through this link. *will have the link here*
+Or you can also install it from the [marketplace](https://marketplace.visualstudio.com/items?itemName=CharithBhat.devarmory).

 ## Features